 I think constant reading and listening to others and most importantly checking in with my students and taking what they say and adjusting what I do based on what they need.

-What advice would you give a Drew undergrad who is interested in teaching?
+What advice would you give students interested in teaching?

-Talk to other people who are teachers.
-Listen to podcasts about teaching.
+Talk to teachers and listen to podcasts about teaching.
 It’s important to engage in honest conversations about what it’s like before you make that decision.